veracity/veracity-documentation/sections/dataworkbench/apimanagement.md

 After that, your account will be created, and you will get the values for the service account secret, ID, and API key.
 You will need them to [authenticate API calls](authentication.md).

+**Important**:
-**Note that** you will see the service account secret only once.
+- You will see the service account secret only once.
 Copy it and store securely.
+- Service account secrets expire 2 years after creation and you will not be notified automatically.
+Plan to [regenerate the secret](https://developer.veracity.com/docs/section/dataworkbench/apimanagement#to-regenerate-a-service-account-secret) before expiry to avoid authentication failures (HTTP 401).

 ### Workspace access level
 The access level defines what the service account can do in the workspace.